shurik179/yozh-SC2023/docs/library.rst

 Yozh Library Reference
 **************************

-In this chapter, we give full list of all commands provided by Yozh Circuit Python library.
+In this chapter, we give full list of all commands provided by Yozh MicroPython library.
 We assume that the user has already installed Yozh library on the robot, as described in the :ref:`Quickstart Guide <quickstart>`.

 This document describes version 2.0 of the library.
-It is intended to be used with CircuitPython 7.
+It is intended to be used with MicroPython 1.20 or later.